-POS INIT page: the GPS POS should already be populated, since the aircraft has already acquired a GPS position; you may confirm the coordinates with the airport chart if you like.
-Press the LSK next to GPS POS to copy the position into the scratchpad, then press the LSK next to SET IRS POS.
-The IRS will not fully align until this step is done.
+POS INIT page: the GPS POS should already be populated, since the aircraft has already acquired a GPS position; you do not need to do anything on this page, though you may confirm the coordinates with the airport chart if you like.
 Press the LSK next to ROUTE> to proceed.